pecimuth/renaissance/README.md

   \
   Default repetitions: 50; GPL2 license, GPL3 distribution; Supported JVM: 1.8 and later

+#### opennlp

+- `named-entity-recognition` - A benchmark that tokenizes an input text and performs named entity recognition using maximum-entropy-based models.
+  \
+  Default repetitions: 10; APACHE2 license, MIT distribution; Supported JVM: 1.8 and later

 #### scala

 - `dotty` - Runs the Dotty compiler on a set of source code files.